collective/collective.ambidexterity/README.rst

 collective.ambidexterity
 ==============================================================================

-This is currently a set of explorations of the idea of doing Dexterity validators, vocabularies and defaults TTW via scripts in portal_resources.
+This is currently a set of explorations of the idea of doing Dexterity views, validators, vocabularies and defaults TTW via scripts in portal_resources.
 It's at proof-of-concept stage.
 If it works, we can build a plone.app.theming style UI to edit the portal_resources/ambidexterity space.